Extension configuration provides the following functions:

 Step 4 - Provide a Verba user in the User field.
 Recorded conversations will be assigned to Verba users based on this setting.
 The Communication Policies also identify the Verba users in the communication sessions based on this setting.
 For more information, see Adding a New User.

-Step 5 (Turret only) - Set the Type setting to User/Agent ID.
+Step 5 (Turret and MS Teams only) - Set the Type setting to User/Agent ID.

 Step 6 - Set the recording settings according to the requirements under the Recording Settings section.

 Step 8 - A notification banner will appear on the top.
 Click on the click here link, so you will be redirected to the Configuration Tasks tab.
 Click on the Execute button in order to execute the changes.

 This shows the basic configuration options for the conversation modality and direction definition.
 To enable the advanced ruleset, in the menu navigate to System / Verba Servers / Select the Media Repository server / Web Application / Miscellaneous / Enable Modality Based Direction Rules / Enable Contact Center Direction Rules